francescasiconolfi/Markdown/Linux-Commands-I-Actually-Use.md

 ### tee
 Reads *stdin* and copies it to both *stdout* and file(s) specified after (often used with the pipeline operator in a filter).

+### touch
+Updates time of files (and creates new files if file does not already exist).

 ### uniq
 Accepts a sorted list of data and removes any duplicates.